English Language Learner (ELL)

 Steps to Graduation

-- Successful completion of the Comprehensive Exam.
-The department will notify the student with specific date and time of the exam.
+- The graduate program student must successfully complete the Comprehensive Final Exam.
+The Teacher Education Department will notify the student with specific date and time of the exam.